david-diep/expense-tracker-hackathon/README.md

 # Budget Buddy
-## Expense Tracker made from Material UI
+## Expense Tracker made from Material UI, Next.js

-npm install
+Read Me will be completed at a later date!